taisirhassan/cipherstream/README.md

 # CipherStream

 CipherStream is a secure P2P file transfer application built with Rust and libp2p.
-It allows users to send files directly to other peers on the network with optional end-to-end encryption.
+It allows users to send files directly to other peers on the network with **automatic transport-level encryption** via libp2p's Noise protocol.

 ## Features

 - **Peer-to-Peer Architecture**: Direct file transfers between peers without any central server
-- **End-to-End Encryption**: Optional AES-256-GCM encryption for secure file transfers
+- **Automatic Transport Security**: Built-in encryption using libp2p's Noise protocol for all communications
 - **Auto Discovery**: Local network peer discovery using mDNS
-- **Reliable Transfers**: Chunked file transfer with checksums
+- **Reliable Transfers**: Chunked file transfer with progress tracking
 - **Cross-Platform**: Works on macOS, Linux, and Windows
 - **Command-Line Interface**: Easy-to-use commands for sending and receiving files

+## Security

+CipherStream leverages **libp2p's Noise protocol** for automatic transport-level encryption.
+This means:

+- All communications between peers are automatically encrypted
+- No need to manually enable encryption - it's always on
+- Uses industry-standard cryptographic protocols
+- Peer authentication and secure key exchange are handled automatically
+- Transport security is transparent to the user

 ## Installation